A Glimpse at Tony’s Journey

 Growing Up

-Tony grew up with his four siblings in Batesville, Indiana.
+Tony grew up with his parents and four siblings in Batesville, Indiana.
 Unfortunately, as he got older, he began suffering from lung hemorrhaging between the ages of two and five.
 It would get so bad that he had to be hospitalized.
 This dire condition was made more difficult because of the Down syndrome Tony was born with.
 He was in and out of the ICU several times and the condition was deemed life-threatening.
 He was eventually intubated after a particularly bad episode where he nearly died.

 Connecting with St. Louis Center